ansible-community/antsibull-changelog/docs/community.md

 ## Matrix

-For real-time interactions, join the [#antsibull:ansible.com](https://matrix.to/#/#antsibull:ansible.com) Matrix channel.
-See the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat) for more information.
+For real-time interactions, join the [#antsibull:ansible.com Matrix room](https://matrix.to/#/#antsibull:ansible.com).
+See the [Ansible communication guide](https://docs.ansible.com/ansible/devel/community/communication.html#real-time-chat) for more information on Matrix.